asipp-neutronics/tricys/docs/en/guides/quickstart.md

 ```

 - **Enter a number** (e.g., `1`) and press Enter to run the corresponding example.
-- The program will automatically copy the example files to the `test_example` folder in the project root directory and execute the task there.
+- The program will automatically copy the example files to the `test_example` folder in the **current working directory** and execute the task there.
 - This design ensures that the original example files are not modified and keeps the workspace clean.

+!!! tip "Enhanced Mode"
+    By default, the example runner automatically enables **Enhanced Mode** (Compile Once, Run Many).
+This significantly reduces compilation time and improves efficiency for large-scale parameter sweep tasks.
+If you run tasks manually from the command line, you can achieve the same effect by appending the `--enhanced` argument.

 ### c.
 View the Results